jamargoochIT/osticket-prereqs/README.md

 We're almost at the finish line.

-Back in the osTicket in our browser, we’ll finish filling out the bottom fields by entering the name and password of the database we just created in Heidi into the SQL database field:
+Back to osTicket in our browser, we’ll finish filling out the bottom fields by entering the name and password of the database we just created in Heidi into the SQL database field:

 - MySQL Database: osTicket
 - MySQL Username: boot